Freemasons use many terms and symbols, and if one is reading about Freemasonry he will certainly come across the term “Masonic Lodge”.

 These buildings exist all over the world and it is no secret that they are Masonic lodges as most of them are clearly marked on the outside as being Masonic lodges.

-The lodge is the centre of all activities carried out by Freemasons.
+The lodge is the center of all activities carried out by Freemasons.

 The main room of a lodge is based on King Solomon’s Temple and usually contains an altar, chairs placed in specific positions and a letter G, creating a room filled with symbolism mirroring the way teachings in Freemasonry are carried out.